sqlxpert/lights-off-aws/README.md

-If the status of your tagged stack is other than `CREATE_COMPLETE` or `UPDATE_COMPLETE` at the scheduled time, Lights Off logs an error of `"type"` `STACK_STATUS_IRREGULAR` in the "Find" log instead of attempting an update that is likely to fail and require a rollback.
+If the status of your tagged stack is other than `CREATE_COMPLETE` or `UPDATE_COMPLETE` at the scheduled time, Lights Off logs an error of `"type"` `STACK_STATUS_IRREGULAR` in a "Find" log stream, instead of attempting an update that is likely to fail and require a rollback.
 To resume scheduled stack updates, resolve the underlying template error or permissions error and successfully complete one manual stack update.

 </details>